dhellmann/pymotw-3/source/mailbox/index.rst

     :start-after: #end_pymotw_header

-The open mailbox supports the iterator protocol, but unlike true dictionary objects, the default iterator for a mailbox works on the *values* instead of the *keys*.
+The open mailbox supports the iterator protocol, but unlike true dictionary objects the default iterator for a mailbox works on the *values* instead of the *keys*.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'mailbox_mbox_read.py'))